Grandmaster104/Class-12-Computer-Project/README.md

 # Class-12-Computer-Project
-This is a project me and my friends created in class 12.
+This is a project me and my friend created in class 12.

 This project is about Management System where you can create, add, delete and update your given information.